 An example of allocate is when a person sets aside a certain amount from their paycheck each week to save for an upcoming vacation.

-- An example of allocate is when a boss schedules a certain amount of time each morning in order to go over the day’s business with their employees.
+An example of allocate is when a boss schedules a certain amount of time each morning in order to go over the day’s business with their employees.

-- An example of allocate is when a group of people are lost in the woods and they divide up their food and water, giving out an equal portion to each individual.
+An example of allocate is when a group of people are lost in the woods and they divide up their food and water, giving out an equal portion to each individual.

-- To set apart for a special purpose; designate: allocate a room to be used for storage.
+Allocate a room to be used for storage.

 - Medieval Latin allocāre allocāt- Latin ad- ad- Latin locāre to place (from locus place)

 From American Heritage Dictionary of the English Language, 5th Edition